+Curriculum and Other Requirements Credit

-ENG 071 Writing and Reading Improvement I (or ENG 01 & 04) 8 HLT/PED Health or Physical Education 2 ITE 115 Intro Computer Applications and Concepts 3 SDV 100 College Success Skills (or SDV 101 or SDV 108) 1 E Math Elective 3 Total Minimum Credit ts for Certificate 17
+ENG 71 Writing and Reading Improvement I (or ENG 01 & 04) 8

+HLT/PED 2 Health or Physical Education 2

+ITE 115 Intro Computer Applications and Concepts 3

+SDV 100 College Success Skills (or SDV 101 or SDV 108) 1

+E 3 Math Elective 3

+Total Minimum Credits for Certificate 17

-- If only ENG 01 is required ENG 111 may be substituted for ENG 04, but may only be taken after ENG 01 and SDV 100 are successfully completed. - Two credits of Health (HLT) or Physical Education (PED) are required of all students.
-Veterans will be awarded HLT/PED credit based on military service with honorable discharge. - This should be a math course that is applicable to the students academic or career needs.
+- 1 If only ENG 3 is required ENG 111 may be substituted for ENG 4, but may only be taken after ENG 3 and SDV 100 are successfully completed. - 2 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Consult approved Health courses in the Description of Courses for selection.
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 3 This should be a math course that is applicable to the students academic or career needs.
 A developmental math may be used to fulfill this requirement.
 Students should consult an advisor or the Math/Science division office when choosing this class.